 What is the food hygiene rating scheme?

-To help you choose where to eat out or shop for food, Cheltenham Borough Council runs the national Food Hygiene Rating Scheme in partnership with the Food Standards Agency.
+To help you choose where to eat out or shop for food, we run the national Food Hygiene Rating Scheme (FHRS) in partnership with the Food Standards Agency (FSA).
 The scheme gives you information about the hygiene standards in restaurants, pubs, cafés, takeaways, hotels, and other places you eat out, as well as supermarkets and other food shops at the time they are inspected by the council.

 Which businesses are given a rating?

 Restaurants, takeaways, cafes, sandwich shops, pubs, hotels, supermarkets and other retail food outlets, as well as other businesses where consumers can eat or buy food, will be given a hygiene rating as part of the scheme.

 A business is given one of these ratings: